We are excited to launch the PingAura MCP Server. This fast bridge connects your AI tools to your visibility data, audits, and content.

 - get-account-info - Check your subscription and account status

-These tools power instant summaries, trend spotlights, and prioritisation all inside your editor or chat window.
+These tools power instant summaries and trend spotlights.
+Everything runs inside your editor or chat window.

 For the full list of tools with detailed parameters and response formats, see the MCP Server documentation.